numixproject/numix-core/README.md

 ## Script

 ### Dependencies
 The script needs Python 3.x to run.
 While the script can build themes for many platforms, running it is only officialy supported on Linux.
 The exporting-to-PNG part of the script currently uses [Cairo](https://cairographics.org/) or [Inkscape](https://inkscape.org/).
-The OSX packaging needs [libicns](http://icns.sourceforge.net/) for the `png2icns` command.
+The macOS packaging needs [libicns](http://icns.sourceforge.net/) for the `png2icns` command.
+More information can be found [in our wiki](https://github.com/numixproject/numix-core/wiki/Dependencies).

-#### MACOS
-The dependencies for this software can be installed using brew: https://brew.sh/

-1. brew install librsvg
-2. brew install pkg-config
-3. pip3 install pygobject3
-4. brew install inkscape

 ### How To Use
 1. Download the repo